rdbcasillas/rdbcasillas.github.io/_posts/til/2017-10-24-quota-sampling.md

 ---

 layout: post
-title: "TIL about Quota sampling and it's relationship with selection bias."
+title: "TIL about Quota sampling and it's relationship with selection bias"
 categories: til

 ---